 The project development phase has commenced with the drafting and agreement of Principles that the project will cover.
-These Principles will form the basis of a Project Funding proposal request to be developed in the near future.
+Those Principles formed the basis of a Project Funding proposal request which has been provided to a potential funder.

 5.5 Further Research: Screen Specifications - All Cereals